Administrative Distance in IP Routing

 Routed protocol works with the data packets for default routing in router.
 Routed protocol sends the data packets within a router’s interfaces.
 Routing protocol decide the best path and routed protocol send the packets on these paths.
 Routed protocols are defined on interfaces of router.
 Routed protocols do not update or maintain the routing table in a router.
 Routed protocols are responsible for flow of data packets from one network to another network.

-You may also like to read -- IP Routing in Router
+You may also like to read -- Static route in a router

 Routed protocols sends the data packets to correct exit interface of the router.
 Routed protocols are configured on interfaces of the router.
 Example of routed protocols are IP, IPv6, IPX and Appletalk.
 Routed protocols are basically addressing schema of the interfaces of router.
 Router identify the destination network of a data packet and send the data packet to correct exit interface.
 The concept of subnetting takes place in routed protocols.